Jun Matsumoto: Music career

-As a concert director, Matsumoto had also been conceptualizing new ideas for concert production.
-In 2005, he along with the concert staff team implemented the usage of the moving stage, which has been subsequently used by several Asian musical acts.
-3 years prior to Arashi Live Tour 2014 The Digitalian, Matsumoto had been putting efforts into utilizing the idea of light color changing via bluetooth onto penlights, and the concept was successfully implemented in the previously mentioned concert.
+As a concert producer, Matsumoto had also been conceptualizing new ideas.
+In 2005, he, along with the concert staff team, implemented the usage of the moving stage, which has been subsequently used by several Asian musical acts.
+3 years prior to Arashi Live Tour 2014 The Digitalian, Matsumoto had been putting efforts into the idea of utilizing light color changes via bluetooth onto penlights, and the concept was successfully implemented in the previously mentioned concert.

 Acting career

 Stage

 In 1997, Matsumoto was cast in his first stage play, which was based on the American coming of age film Stand by Me with future bandmates Masaki Aiba and Kazunari Ninomiya.
 He did not return to do any major stage productions for nearly seven years after Stand by Me, instead focusing on dramas and movies.
 However, in 2004, Matsumoto appeared in the stage play West Side Story with bandmates Satoshi Ohno and Sho Sakurai.
 In 2005 and 2006, Matsumoto was given his first lead stage play roles in Eden no Higashi (エデンの東, East of Eden) and Byakuya no Onna Kishi (白夜の女騎士, Valkyrie of the White Night) respectively.